Novogradac Rent and Income Limit Estimator © Subscription

-Novogradac Rent and Income Limit Estimator © reports give insight into how income and rent limits in that area will change.
-Novogradac uses recent American Community Survey data (ACS) and the same calculation methodology as the U.S. Department of Housing and Urban Development (HUD) to estimate what income and rents will be in future years.
+By purchasing one or more reports created with our Novogradac Rent and Income Limit Estimator © you will have insight into how income and rent limits in that area will change over the next 1-2 years.
+Novogradac uses recent American Community Survey data (ACS) and the same calculation methodology as HUD to estimate what income and rents will be in future years.
 Such reports can assist you in estimating income and rent growth rates and should be a part of every underwriting model for LIHTC properties.

 A Note about Ordering

-This is a purchase of an estimate with automatic updates.
-The estimate you receive will be calculated using the best available data as of the date of purchase.
-If and when available data changes, you will receive an updated estimate to that same address.
-Novogradac revises estimates, on average, four times from when ACS data is released to when HUD releases their limits; however, we cannot guarantee how many times available data will change.
+This product page is for estimate purchases with automatic updates.
+You will receive an estimate within 1 business day of purchase and then additional estimates sent to the same email address if and when available data changes.
+Novogradac revises estimates, on average, four times from when ACS data is released, to when HUD releases their limits, however, we cannot guarantee how many times available data will change.
 With the subscription we will send estimate updates automatically as many or as few times as the available data changes.
-If you would like to purchase a point-in-time estimate without automatic updates, see the Novogradac Rent and Income Limit Estimator ©.
+If you would like to purchase a point in time estimate based on the best data available as of the date of ordering without automatic updates visit our Novogradac Rent and Income Limit Estimator © page.

-Datasets including all available VLI and HERA/Hold Harmless limits (defined below) are available for point-in-time estimates and with updates.
-For inquiries about datasets or for bulk purchase in excess of 10 areas please contact [email protected] for information.
+Datasets including all available VLI and HERA/Hold Harmless limits (defined below) are available.
+For inquiries about datasets or for bulk purchases in excess of 10 areas please contact [email protected] for information.

-HERA Special (HERA)/Hold Harmless is calculated with the same formula and adjustments HUD uses when determining HERA and hold harmless estimates.
-Novogradac uses the higher of current year estimate or limits in any previous year since 2008.
+HERA Special (HERA)/Hold Harmless is calculated with the same formula and adjustments HUD uses when determining HERA and hold harmless estimates are calculated by using the higher of current year estimate or limits in any previous year since 2008.
 These limits can be used to estimate LIHTC income and rent limits for properties placed in service before 2009.
 For areas that qualify for HERA, HERA limits will be provided.
 If the area does not qualify for HERA, this option will provide VLI limits with hold harmless adjustments.

 AMI should not be used for LIHTC rents.
-Please see this Notes from Novogradac blog post for more information about the difference between AMI and VLI and the adjustments that HUD applies to AMI to arrive at VLI: What you Need to Know About Income Limits.
+Please see this blog post for more information about the difference between AMI and VLI and the adjustments that HUD applies to AMI to arrive at VLI: What you Need to Know About Income Limits.

 HUD Fair Market Areas (HMFAs)

 For certain areas, HUD publishes limits using proprietarily determined geographies called HMFAs.
 While HUD does use ACS data for these calculations, the ACS data HUD uses is not publicly available.
-However, for many areas there are ways to approximate the median income ACS data using population weighting or by using data points from closely related geographies like metropolitan statistical areas (MSAs).
+However, for many areas there are ways to approximate the median income ACS data using population weighting or by using data points from closely related geographies like Metropolitan Statistical Areas.
 Many estimates for HMFAs are available but the accuracy of the estimates is lower than estimates for counties, single county HMFAs, and MSAs for which data is directly published.
 Areas where the alternative calculation is performed are marked clearly on the available estimate list.